jasonhilder/c3_snake_term/README.md

 # c3_snake_term

-Snake in the terminal with C3
+Snake in the terminal, built with c3.